The Asia-Africa Growth Corridor is an economic cooperation

 Rwanda,

-Seychelles, Sudan, Eswatini (Swaziland), Tanzania, Uganda, Djibouti,
+Seychelles, Sudan, Eswatini, Tanzania, Uganda, Djibouti,

-Zambia and Zimbabwe;
+Zambia and Zimbabwe

 Southern African Development Community (SADC): Angola,

-South Africa, Eswatini (Swaziland), Tanzania, Zambia and Zimbabwe;
+South Africa, Eswatini, Tanzania, Zambia and Zimbabwe

-of the Congo, Egypt, Ethiopia, Kenya, Rwanda, South Sudan, Sudan,
+Nile Basin Initiative: Burundi, the DR Congo, Egypt, Ethiopia, Kenya, Rwanda, South Sudan, Sudan,

-Tanzania and Uganda;
+Tanzania and Uganda

-Angola, Burundi, the Central African Republic, the Republic of the Congo, the Democratic Republic of the Congo, Kenya, Rwanda, South Sudan,
+Conference on the Great Lakes: Angola, Burundi, the Central African Republic, the Republic of the Congo, the DR Congo, Kenya, Rwanda, South Sudan,

-Sudan, Tanzania, Uganda and Zambia;
+Sudan, Tanzania, Uganda and Zambia

-Indian Ocean Commission: the Comoros, the Reunion Island, Madagascar, Mauritius and the Seychelles.
+Indian Ocean Commission: the Comoros, the Reunion Island, Madagascar, Mauritius and the Seychelles

-COMESA-United States Trade and Investment Framework Agreement;
+COMESA-United States Trade and Investment Framework Agreement

-East African Community-U.S. Agreement;
+East African Community-U.S. Agreement

-Africa-European Union Strategic Partnership (Cotonou Agreement);
+Africa-European Union Strategic Partnership

-Free Trade Agreements:
+Trade Agreements:

-Almost all the African countries in the corridor have trade agreements with India;
+Almost all the African countries in the corridor have trade agreements with India

 Mauritius: